In architecture, adjacency refers to where various departments and organizations are located in proximity to each other within the courthouse.

 Cluster courtrooms on one floor in groups of two, four, six, or eight.

-With the exception of traffic and arraignment courts, courtrooms should be located on the upper floors in multi-story buildings, providing quieter and more secure spaces.
+With the exception of traffic and arraignment courts, courtrooms should be located on upper floors in multi-story buildings, providing quieter and more secure spaces.
 Even in a very small facility (two floors, for instance), it may be advisable to place higher volume functions on the first floor and courtroom-related functions on the second floor.
 This minimizes stair or elevator traffic, reduces noise near the courtrooms, enhances security, and permits in-place expansion of individual functions.

 Placing courtrooms above functions involving transactional contacts promotes a quieter, more businesslike environment for litigation.
-It also ensures that only those individuals with a specific court-related business reach the court floors.
+It also ensures that only those individuals with specific court-related business reach the court floors.
 This expedites elevator traffic and minimizes extraneous security concerns.
 Segregating courtrooms on higher floors also permits security screening by court floor without interfering with normal transactions.
 Trial courtrooms generally work best on the upper floors, above the noise and traffic associated with public entrances, lobbies, escalators, and high-volume, short-duration transactions.

 Place court-related functions near courtrooms.